Erysiphe cruciferarum: Importance

-Erysiphe cruciferarum is currently being studied for its ability to be used as a biological control to curtail garlic mustards whose growth is widely unchecked across the country.
+Erysiphe cruciferarum is also being studied for its ability to be used as a biological control to curtail garlic mustards whose growth is widely unchecked across the country.
 E. cruciferarum could provide an effective way to control garlic mustard without human intervention.
 E. cruciferarum has the ability to reduce the vitality and vigor of host plants by lowering the efficiency of photosynthesis, which in turn will lower the plant's ability to produce seed and survive another generation.
 This pathogen is somewhat host-specific in that it targets plants in the genus Brassica.
 This pathogen can also infect Brassica crops so it must be used with caution or must be engineered to only attack garlic mustard.

 Pathogenesis

 Erysiphe cruciferarum is a fungal pathogen that belongs to the phylum Ascomycota.
 The pathogen overwinters in survival structures known as ascospores.
 The powdery mildew initially appears as white, powdery spots formed on leaf surfaces, shoots, and sometimes flowers or fruits.
 Over time, the spots spread over a larger area of leaves and stems.
 Eventually, leaves infected with powdery mildew may turn yellow in color and proceed to die or fall off.
 In some cases, fungal growth causes leaves to twist or distort in shape.
 Specifically, powdery mildew functions by decreasing the fruit production of plants.
 The ascospores survive on leaf material and cause it to fall onto the ground.
 Certain biological fungicides, such as Serenade or sulfur products, can be used on plants to inhibit powdery mildew infection.